samwli/samwli.github.io/_posts/2023-12-16-exploration.markdown

 categories: CMU
 course: "16-831 Intro to Robot Learning"
 author: "Samuel Li"
-authors: "<strong>Samuel Li*</strong>, Yunchao Yao*"
 paper: /pdfs/efficient_exploration.pdf
 ---
-We leverage affordance understanding in foundation models for efficient, safe, and aligned task-conditioned exploration and learning for robotic manipulation.
+With Yunchao Yao, we leverage affordance understanding in foundation models for efficient, safe, and aligned task-conditioned exploration and learning for robotic manipulation.